DMSD-dev/EigenfrequencyPrediction/README.md

 # EigenfrequencyPrediction
- predict realistic eigenfrequencies of railway bridges This is an implementation of the paper "Deep learning based indirect monitoring to identify bridge resonant frequencies using sensors on a passing train" using Python 3, Pytorch and Ray.
-The model predicts the frequency of an acceleration signal using regression.
+ predict realistic eigenfrequencies of railway bridges

+This is an implementation of the paper "A Machine Learning Based Algorithm for the Prediction of Eigenfrequencies of Railway Bridges" using Python 3 and Pytorch.
+The model predicts a more realistic first bending eigenfrequency (natural frequency) of single-span, single-track filler beam bridges using polynomial regression, ANN and XGBoost.

 The repository contains:
 - Source code of the model created with Pytorch
-- Training code for the simulations and real data on the Schmutter bridge.
+- Training code for the simulations
-- The experiments used, which are discussed in the chapters.
+- xxx

 The code is documented and designed to make the paper more comprehensible and easily extendable.
 If these repros are used in your research, please consider citing this repository.
 # Installation